Rakhyvel/Orng/README.md

 ## 🍊 What is Orng?

-Orng is a versatile systems programming language that gives developers control without sacrificing expressiveness.
+Orng is a versatile systems programming language I've been developing that gives developers control without sacrificing expressiveness.
 It is designed to be both lightweight and simple, making it a great choice for enthusiasts and professionals alike.

 * Visit [the website (coming soon)](http://ornglang.org) to learn more about Orng.
 * Tutorials can be found [here (coming soon)](http://ornglang.orng/tutorials).